AndrewBlackwell/Java-Chess-Engine/README.md

-# Simple-Chess-Engine
+# Java-Chess-Engine
-This is a simple Chess Engine written in Java.
+A Chess Engine written in java.